njamesgeorge1223/Pewlett-Hackard-Homicide-Investigation-with-SQL-Queries/Resources/README.md

-This folder holds the employee data files.
+This folder holds the employee data files for loading into the Postgres Database.